Shuten-dōji: Three gods and divine sake

 Because demons are shape-shifters and formidable enemies, the group decides to pay homage to three shrines: Yawata Shrine (Iwashimizu Hachimangū), Sumiyoshi Shrine, and Kumano Shrine.
 (Note: In the oldest text, they visit a fourth, Hiyoshi Shrine.
 The number of shrines match the number of deities who later help them.)

 Later, the group meet the gods of the three shrines disguised as old men.
 (Note: After visiting the shrine but before they meet the gods, Raikō devises the plan to dress up as yamabushi priests.
 This differs from the older text where the gods gives advice to dress this way.)
 The gods give Raikō the "sake [which is] divine elixir, poisonous to demons" (神便鬼毒酒, jinben kidoku shu) (Note: "Divine Miracle Wine", as rendered by Shirane.) which will rob the ogres of their ability to fly and stupefy them.

-Even though Raikō is already carrying his own vermilion helm in his back-pack chest (cf. §Named swords and arms), he receives from the gods another helmet (of a type, translated as a "hobnailed helmet") which he is instructed to wear when he decapitates the enemy.
+Even though Raikō is already carrying his own vermilion helm in his back-pack chest (cf. §Named swords and arms), he receives from the gods another helmet (of a hoshi kabuto type, translated as a "hobnailed helmet") which he is instructed to wear when he decapitates the enemy.